kima4/CS162-Intro_to_Computer_Science_II/README.md

 ```

 The file must be named: **JanggiGame.py** and it should not contain any test code outside the main() function.
 Your code for this project should **not** be made public, in any manner, until after the term has ended.

+Result: 150/150

+Feedback: Everything works perfectly.
+Great job on this assignment and this quarter as a whole!